anttonalberdi/distillR/README.md

 # distillR

-distillR is an R package for distilling functional annotations of bacterial genomes and metagenomes into meaningful quantitative metrics defined as Metabolic Capacity Indices (MCIs).
+distillR is an R package for distilling functional annotations of bacterial genomes and metagenomes into meaningful quantitative metrics defined as Genome-Inferred Functional Traits (GIFT).

 ## Quickstart
 The package distillR contains mock data and the metabolic pathway database required to test all functions.